 SpringHill Camps – Evart, Michigan

 SpringHill Camps is a nonprofit inter-denominational Christian camp with over 40 years of experience teaching and serving children.
 Our programs reach kids through a particular ministry model, the SpringHill Experience.
 The SpringHill Experience is God-immersed, embracing, innovative, integrating, professional, and community-focused.
-They possess a passionate commitment to reaching the lost and being relevant as they share Jesus’ message of grace, hope, and love.
+They are passionate about reaching the lost and being relevant as they share Jesus’ message of grace, hope, and love.

 The camp reaches kids through an overnight camp property in Michigan and Indiana.
 They also provide SpringHill Day Camps hosted at local churches and schools in Michigan, Indiana, Illinois, and Ohio.